aladinSridi/NewNew/README.md

 # NewNew
-**is a web platform for serving news accompanied by a machine learning algorithm to detect authenticity.**
+**NewNew is a web platform for serving news accompanied by a machine learning algorithm to detect authenticity.**

 [Module - Authenticity Detection]